Target Validation using Genomics and Informatics

 Wellcome Genome Campus, Hinxton, UK

-In the past few years, exceptional progress has been made in the
+In the past few years, exceptional progress has been made in making

-research.
-There are currently thousands of DNA variants that are robustly
+available thousands of DNA variants that are robustly associated with

-influence the selection and validation of new targets in drug discovery
+influence the selection of new drug targets and the development of

 This meeting will bring together researchers based in academia and